lilianweng/lil-log/_posts/2018-02-19-a-long-peek-into-reinforcement-learning.md

 Unsurprisingly they look very similar to Bellman expectation equations.

 If we have complete information of the environment, this turns into a planning problem, solvable by DP.
-Unfortunately, in most scenarios, we do not know $$P_{ss'}^a$$ or $$R(s, a)$$, so we cannot solve MDPs by directly applying Bellmen equations, but it lays the theoretical foundation for many RL algorithms.
+Unfortunately, in most scenarios, we do not know $$P_{ss'}^a$$ or $$R(s, a)$$, so we cannot solve MDPs by directly applying Bellman equations, but it lays the theoretical foundation for many RL algorithms.